jgbustos/ml_rest_api/README.md

 ## Build automation

-This project is built into a Docker image using the Docker Hub automated build at <https://hub.docker.com/r/jgbustos/ml-rest-api/>
+This project is built into a container image using GitHub Actions and pushed to the Docker Hub at <https://hub.docker.com/r/jgbustos/ml-rest-api/>

 ## Running the Docker container